theophalus/REST-Api/README.md

 - POST /categories: Creates a new category.
 - PUT /categories/{id}: Updates a specific category.
 - DELETE /categories/{id}: Deletes a specific category.
-- POST /register: Registers a new user.
-- POST /login: Logs in a user.
+- POST /login: Logs in a user using credentials that you entered.

 ## Aditional Information

 1) Request and response made to the API will be logged using the Laravel logging system.
 You can check the logs in the storage/logs directory.
+2) To run a test run the following command ./vendor/bin/sail artisan test